 The bills of quantities supplied to all the intending bidders include, in addition to the approximate quantities and detailed description, the unit rates as estimated by the engineer.

 While tendering, the contractors do not have to write the rate or estimated cost of each item, but a percentage figure by which the estimate unit rates are to be increased or decreased, the same percentage figure being applicable to all the items.

 Contract documents are the same as those included in an item-rate contract.

 At the time of making the payments to the contractor, the engineer works out the cost of the work done in a manner similar to an item-rate contract by multiplying the quantities by the rate in the bill of quantities.

 But increases or decreases the final amount by the percentage figure above or below quoted by the contractor, respectively.

 It is seen while discussing the above common forms of contracts that neither party is sure of the final cost of the project as will be built till the completion of the project.

-In these days of increase price rise and absence of a satisfactory explanation to determine and pay escalation in the cost on a mutually agreed basis, contracting can be reduced to gambling or betting.
+In these days of increase price rise, especially when considering different types of contracts, and absence of a satisfactory explanation to determine and pay escalation in the cost on a mutually agreed basis, contracting can be reduced to gambling or betting.